 Candidates must be nominated by an official source, such as the president, members of Congress, or the Navy and Marine Corps.
 About 1,300 people are selected to enter the freshman class each year based upon entrance exam scores and rigid physical requirements.
-After successfully completing four years of rigorous physical and scholastic challenges, graduates, such as those shown on the front, receive a bachelor of science degree and are commissioned as officers.
+After successfully completing four years of rigorous physical and scholastic challenges, graduates, receive a Bachelor of Science degree and are commissioned as officers.

 USNA graduates have participated in every major US conflict since the Mexican-American War.